Code-Institute-Submissions/Mjau83-myCrystals_AugResub/README.md

 ## Wireframes
 Balsamiq was used to create the wireframes for this project.
 I originally wanted to have a link in the navbar to the journal section.
-But after thinking about it for a couple of times I realized that much easier for the user to get a overview of the information for each crystal if the journal and the crystal information is in one place.
+But after thinking about it for a couple of times I realized that it's much easier for the user to get a overview of the information for each crystal if the journal and the crystal information is in one place.